alekseygenerozov/scrr_multimass/README.md

     Examples
 1. Example_multimass.py: saves diffusion coefficients for a grid of semi-major axes to files (djj_multimass_*.csv: each file corresponds to a different semi-major axis and contains two columns: j and the diffusion coefficient).
-Currently we have the default BW cusp with an r^-2.5 BH cusp with 1% of the mass inside of rh on top.
+Currently we have the default BW cusp with an r^-2.5 BH cusp with 1% of the mass inside of rh.

 1. Example_multimass_analysis.py: Computes j-averaged scalar resonant relaxation time (as described in Bar-Or and Fouvry 2018).